Skip to main content

 Best practices

-• Always make job updates in PeopleXD rather than directly in Access Volcanic to prevent changes being overwritten.
+• Always make job updates in PeopleXD rather than directly in your website to prevent changes being overwritten.

 • Set up department access before granting users recruitment permissions to prevent unauthorised vacancy access.

-• Configure job disciplines in Access Volcanic first before they become available in PeopleXD.
+• Configure job disciplines in your website first before they become available in PeopleXD.

 • Set closing dates in PeopleXD before publishing to control expiry dates precisely and avoid default 30-day expiry behaviour.

-• Create critical screening questions needed for reporting directly in PeopleXD rather than Access Volcanic to ensure reliable data capture.
+• Create critical screening questions needed for reporting directly in PeopleXD rather than your website to ensure reliable data capture.

 • Test the full workflow from vacancy creation to application submission before going live.